playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 @[user](code/javaguide/forms/u2/User.java)

 > **Tip:** The `play.data.validation.Constraints` class contains several built-in validation annotations.
 All of these constraint annotations are defined as `@Repeatable`.
 This lets you, for example, reuse the same annotation on the same element several times but each time with different `groups`.
-For some constraints however it makes sense to let them repeat itself anyway, like `@ValidateWith` for example.
+For some constraints however it makes sense to let them repeat itself anyway, like `@ValidateWith`/`@ValidatePayloadWith` for example.

 In the [Advanced validation](#advanced-validation) section further below you will learn how to handle concerns like cross field validation, partial form validation or how to make use of injected components (e.g. to access a database) during validation.